genesis-community/concourse-genesis-kit/MANUAL.md

     For example: `https://api.sys.your-cf.com`.
     This parameter is **required**.

-  - `cf_spaces` - A list of Cloud Foundry space GUIDs.
-Developers in those spaces, will be given access to Concourse.
-In the form `ORG:SPACE`.
+  - `cf_spaces` - A list of Cloud Foundry spaces in the form `ORG:SPACE`.
+    Developers in those spaces will be given access to Concourse.
 This parameter is **required**.

   - `cf_ca_cert_vault_path` - The path, in the Vault, to the Cloud Foundry CA certificate.
 This is usually something like